trilitech/tezos-developer-docs/src/pages/smart-contract-topics/smart-contracts-concepts/index.md

 ### Options instead of failures

 Options are used a lot for operations that can't always provide a result.
-This is much better than causing a `failure`, as this offers an opporunity for the author of the smart contract to handle the situation where no result is available.
+This is much better than causing a `failure`, as this offers an opportunity for the author of the smart contract to handle the situation where no result is available.
 Even better, it forces them to do so, which helps avoid some issues.

 Here are a few examples where an `option` is used: